-The Board is aware that the tenure and/or interests of a majority of its Non-Executive Directors fall within certain of the circumstances that the 2018 UK Corporate Governance Code ("the Code") identifies as likely to impair a non-executive's independence.
+The Board is aware that the tenure and/or interests of a majority of its Non-Executive Directors are consistent with certain of the circumstances the Code identifies as likely to impair a non-executive's independence.
 Specifically, Martin Wright, David Gelber and Hua Min Lim have each served on the Board for considerably more than nine years.
 Hua Min Lim, together with connected parties, is also a significant shareholder.
-Martin Wright had served for more than nine years when he was appointed Chairman of the Board and is a partner of the Group's principal solicitors, Charles Russell Speechlys LLP.
+Martin Wright had served for more than nine years when he was appointed Chairman of the Board and continued to be a partner of the Group's solicitors, Charles Russell Speechlys LLP throughout the year but has subsequently retired as a partner and taken on the role of senior counsel.

-Although the duration of their Board appointments and the other interests are circumstances that could impair independence, the Board considers the Directors' contributions every year and is satisfied that they continue to deliver both objectivity and value, providing constructive challenge and support to the Executive Directors and Management, and demonstrate an independent approach to their responsibilities.
+Although the duration of their Board appointments and the other interests are circumstances identified by the Code that could impair independence, the Board reviews the Directors' contributions every year and is satisfied that they continue to deliver both objectivity and value, providing constructive challenge and support to the Executive Directors and Management, and demonstrate an independent approach to their responsibilities.
 In considering effectiveness, the Non-Executive Directors' collective and individual competencies, experience and time availability to perform their roles are kept under review.

 The Non-Executive Directors meet without the Executive Directors being present, further enhancing the effectiveness with which they both scrutinise the Executive Directors' performance and hold them to account.
-Clive Bouch, who has served on the Board since 2017, acts as Senior Independent Non-Executive Director to provide a sounding board for the Chairman and serve as an intermediary for other Directors and shareholders.
-He meets with other Directors without the Chairman present as required, for example when addressing the Chairman's performance and remuneration.
+Clive Bouch, who had served on the Board since 2017, continued to act as Senior Independent Non-Executive Director throughout the year to provide a sounding board for the Chairman and serve as an intermediary for other Directors and shareholders.
+He met with other Directors, without the Chairman present, as required, for example when addressing the Chairman's performance and remuneration.